Quelklef/mation/README.md

   , E.p
     []
     [ E.button
       [ P.onClick      -- on click,
           \_ ->        -- ignore the click event
+            M.modify   -- update the model
-            M.modify (_ + 1)  -- increment the model
+              (_ + 1)  -- by adding one
       ]
       [ E.text "Increment (x1)" ]
     , E.text " "
     , E.button
       [ P.onClick \_event modelRef -> do
           -- An event handler is just an Effect
           -- Within one, you can do whatever you want! repeatedly { nTimes: 12, delaySeconds: 0.125 } do modelRef # M.modify (_ + 1)
       ]
       [ E.text "Increment (x12)" ]
     ]